truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/SMBUsingDecomposedUnicode.md

  - scalesmb
 ---

-There are normalize forms for a unicode character with diacritical marks: decomposed (NFC) and pre-composed (NFC).
+There are normalize forms for a unicode character with diacritical marks: decomposed (NFD) and pre-composed (NFC).

 Take for example the character ä (a + umlaut) and the encoding differences between NFC (b'\xc3\xa4') and NFD (b'a\xcc\x88').